Tangram-Vision/Bolster/README.md

 # bolster upload
 ##################

-# Uploads the "robot-walle" system's plex and object-space CSV, along with
+# Uploads the "robot-walle" system's plex and object-space TOML, along with
 # ros-data.bag as a new dataset.
-bolster upload robot-walle v1.plex checkerboard.csv ros-data.bag
+bolster upload robot-walle v1.plex checkerboard.toml ros-data.bag

 # Uploads contents of the data folder as a new dataset for the
 # "drone-maverick" system.
-bolster upload drone-maverick maverick.plex object-space.csv data/*
+bolster upload drone-maverick maverick.plex object-space.toml data/*

 # Uploads all files in camera-1 and camera-2 folders as a new dataset for
 # "johnny-5" system.
-bolster upload johnny-5 2021aug.plex 2021aug.csv camera-1 camera-2
+bolster upload johnny-5 2021aug.plex 2021aug.toml camera-1 camera-2

 ####################
 # bolster download